Updated rules around electronic check-in

 - a NSW Government QR code for your premises, venue or event so that staff and customers can check in using the Service NSW app

-- an alternative digital sign-in sheet for staff and customers who do not have a smart phone or are unable to sign-in using the Service NSW app.
+- the Service NSW business online form for staff and customers who do not have a smart phone or are unable to sign-in using the Service NSW app.

-If your business or organisation already collects contact details using a NSW Government QR code or alternative digital sign in sheet, it should continue to do so.
+If your business or organisation already collects contact details using a NSW Government QR code or the Service NSW business online form, it should continue to do so.

 On this page